Johnson-f/Zaned/backend/FRONTEND_INTEGRATION.md

 # Frontend Integration Guide

-This guide shows how to configure your frontend to connect to your HTTPS backend at `api.zaned.site`.
+This guide shows how to configure your frontend to connect to your HTTPS backend at `api.zaned.space`.

 ## Environment Configuration